Russian mercenaries accused of rights violations in Central African Republic | DW | 14.04.2021

 In July 2018, Putin sent the first Russian military advisers and mercenaries from the Wagner company to Bangui to secure the activities of Russian companies, train Central African soldiers and protect top government officials.

-Russia was never a colonial power in Africa, which gives it a comparative advantage to achieve its goals on the continent.
+Russia was never a colonial power in Africa, which gives it a comparative advantage in achieving its goals on the continent.
 In the case of CAR, "Putin is a reliable partner.
 He protects the politicians in power and is clearly against the opposition.
 His position pleases those in power," Nina Bachkatov, a Russia expert and author of the blog "Inside Russia and Eurasia", told DW.

-Russia is also positioning itself as an opponent of France, according to Paul Stronski.
+The Kremlin is also positioning itself as an opponent of France, Stronski said.
 Again, the card of "anti-imperialist Russia" is often played, unlike the former colonial power France.
-The core message: Russia — unlike France — has the necessary clout and credibility to solve CAR problems.
-Step by step, Putin's Russia is preparing to challenge the former colonial power France for political and economic supremacy in CAR.
+The core message: Russia — unlike France — has the necessary clout and credibility to solve CAR's problems.
+Step by step, Putin's Russia is preparing to challenge the former colonial power for political and economic supremacy in CAR.

 To achieve this goal, Russian government officials do not seem to shy away from unusual rhetoric.
 A few days before the UN expert group's report was published, the Russian ambassador in Bangui, Vladimir Titorenko, publicly threatened the rebel leader Francois Bozize with death.
 He said, "the former president should renounce the armed struggle; otherwise, he would be neutralized by the armed forces."